opnfv/functest/docs/testing/user/configguide/configguide.rst

 * **functest**: This directory contains all the code needed to run functest internal cases and OPNFV onboarded feature or VNF test cases.

-Functest directory has 6 directories:
+Functest directory has 6 sub-directories:
   * **ci**: This directory contains test structure definition files (e.g <filename>.yaml) and bash shell/python scripts used to configure and execute Functional tests.
 The test execution script